DorkixAzIgazi/NetheriteCompass/README.md

 The compass will not show height offcourse, just like the others already in game, but it is already powerful enough so it probably don't need to.

-#### Technical stuff

-The mod will turn the Ancient Debris block into a Block entity (like a chest or furnace).
-Altought this sounds strange, it does not affect its behaviour in any way, but helps the mod perform much better as it only needs to look at block entities in the chunk not all blocks.
-Minecraft's code already handles block entities differently than blocks, the mod only filters for a certain type (Ancient Debris) and finds the clossest one to the player.

 ### Loading worlds without the mod

 If you **load up a world without the mod**, which you previously used it with, only the compass will disappear, the **Ancient Debris Blocks will not be affected, they won't disappear from your world**.